wgsl-analyzer/wgsl-analyzer/crates/wgslfmt/README.md

 If you'd like to help out, see [Contributing.md](Contributing.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).

 You can use wgslfmt in Travis CI builds.
-We provide a minimal Travis CI configuration (see [here](#checking-style-on-a-ci-server)).
+We provide a minimal see [Travis CI configuration](#checking-style-on-a-ci-server).

 ## Quick start